ta0a2000t/casuafolio/README.md

     - **For Students**: Search for `"free web hosting [Your School's Name]"` to check if your school offers free hosting.
 Examples include University of Maryland, University of Illinois Urbana-Champaign, and Boston University.
     - **Free Services**: [GitHub Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/), [Vercel](https://vercel.com/)

 ### Prepare for Hosting

-Run `npm run build` in your terminal to create a `build` directory.
-You can then upload its contents to your chosen hosting service.

-### Prepare for Hosting